• Home

 Conclusion: Catholicism was not the leading purveyor of Christmas traditions.

-2. Atheist countries tried to "stomp" out Christmas.
-The current attacks by believers on Christmas as pagans remind us of atheist countries.
+2. Atheist countries tried to "stomp" out Christmas—the current attacks by believers on Christmas as pagans remind us of atheist countries.
 We wonder about the agenda of those who attack the Christmas celebration, and we think there is an anti-church and anti-Gospel sentiment buried within.

 7. William Federer's video has an excellent history of Christmas traditions from ancient times to today.